RobertsLab/project-cod-temperature/code/06-cod-RNAseq-alignment.md

     [trinity_abund_to_matrix]="${trinity_abund_to_matrix}" \
     )

-There didn’t seem to be a significant difference in sequence quality following trimming, so for now I’m proceeding with the raw reads (though I’ll likely eventually rerun the kallisto with trimmed)
+I will be running kallisto with trimmed/QCd reads

 # 2 Align to reference transcriptome (Kallisto pseudoalignment)